 Like other DU students, she agreed that there is a general lack of knowledge about EVs, especially solar-charged EVs, and that more education and advertising are needed to inform and encourage consumers.

-Powell said he believes that the power of the sun has enormous potential to solve many of the environmental as well as health and national security problems that are endangering planet, noting that “it would be a crying shame to let it go to waste.”
+Saving the planet Powell said he believes that the power of the sun has enormous potential to solve many of the environmental as well as health and national security problems that are endangering planet, noting that “it would be a crying shame to let it go to waste.”

 “The truth is that not many people are even using solar power to power their houses, let alone their vehicles,” he noted.